kompiuter/bing-wallpaper/README.md

 Messages and/or errors are written to `log.txt`, found in the executable's directory.

-# This was awesome, but I feel like setting my own backgrounds!
-How do I remove it?
+# Uninstall

- - Go to Task Manager and end the process `BingWallpaper.exe`.
+ - Go to Task Manager and end the process `BingWallpaper.exe`

  - Go to your registry (regedit in Run) and delete the key `BingWallpaper` under: